 And then nobody will be around to play “The Regret Game.”

 David R. Hoffman, Legal Editor of Pravda.Report

-Posted by GPD on April 2, 2017, With 5582 Reads Filed under Russia.
+Posted by GPD on April 2, 2017, With 5595 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.